-- Increased social, health access and personal safety issues for women and girls; - Education and health disadvantages that are acutely gendered; - Where land is customarily owned by women, post-closure land distribution or withholding of customary land by the state as part of energy transitions can snatch these rights from women, and thus further diminish their economic, social, and cultural status74.
+- Greater gender inequality in workforce demographics and wage equality; - Increased social, health access and personal safety issues for women and girls; - Education and health disadvantages that are acutely gendered; - Where land is customarily owned by women, post-closure land distribution or withholding of customary land by the state as part of energy transitions can snatch these rights from women, and thus further diminish their economic, social, and cultural status.

-While CFPP closure may result in direct job losses for both men and women, women are likely to feel the increased burden of social care and domestic responsibilities75 and can be forced to take on more (often insecure and exploitative) paid work to support families-shouldering what is known as the "triple burden"76).
-Loss of livelihoods among male workers can prompt a shift in traditional gender roles at the household and societal level, heightening instances of intra-household tension, sexual and gender-based violence, and psychological distress.
+While CFPP closure may result in direct job losses for both men and women, women are likely to feel the increased burden of social care and domestic responsibilities and can be forced to take on more (often insecure and exploitative) paid work to support families-shouldering what is known as the "triple burden").
+Loss of livelihoods among male workers can prompt a shift in traditional gender roles at the household and societal level, heightening instances of intra-household tension, sexual and genderbased violence, and psychological distress.
 In pursuit of more secure economic opportunities, male workers impacted by closure may look to migrate out of affected communities and/or gain entry to so-called women-dominated sectors (i.e., garment factories), increasing competition that will seek only to heighten existing gendered disparities within the workforce.